 Making patents available to the public enables each generation of inventor and innovator to build on the last generation of patents.
 The weakness of this same system, however, is that it makes patent infringement relatively easy.
 A business can easily use an inventor’s patent, and it is up to the patent owner to locate and identify the patent infringers.
 Patent infringement is not a crime, so there are no “Patent Police.”
 It is up to the patent owner to pursue justice and compensation for infringement of his (or her or its) patent through civil litigation.

-As a result, patent reform must include strengthening the patent system by building in protection for patent owners.
-Patent reform should also include making sure that patent owners are properly compensated by the infringers when patent infringement occurs.
+As a result, genuine patent reform must include strengthening the patent system by building in protection for patent owners.
+Real patent reform should also include making sure that patent owners are properly compensated by the infringers when patent infringement occurs.
 And patent reform should include making sure that the actual discoverers of inventions receive patents for them.